-aTyr Pharma is a clinical-stage biotechnology company engaged in the discovery and clinical development of innovative medicines using its knowledge of tRNA synthetase biology.
-We have discovered novel extracellular functions of proteins derived from a number of tRNA synthetase genes, a family of more than 20 genes that influence immune function, and other activities, in previously unknown ways.
-Built on more than a decade of foundational science on extracellular tRNA synthetase biology and its effect on immune responses, we have built a global intellectual property estate directed to all 20 human tRNA synthetases as well as our product candidates.
+aTyr Pharma is a biotherapeutics company engaged in the discovery and clinical development of innovative medicines based on novel immunological pathways.
+We have concentrated our research and development efforts on a newly discovered area of biology, the extracellular functionality of tRNA synthetases.
+Built on more than a decade of foundational science on extracellular tRNA synthetase biology and its effect on immune responses, we have built a global intellectual property estate directed to all 20 human tRNA synthetases.